 Scope of Work: The scope of work here is a monthly meeting for November and December with some outside of meeting work (approximately one hour).
 In January, February and early March, the committee will meet every other week for one hour and other work is estimated at approximately two hours for Advisor Week preparation.
 During the week before Advisor Week, there is a final meeting and preparations (approximately 3 hours).
 During Advisor Week, there is daily participation, logistics, leadership, etc. expected of members.

-This new committee group is responsible for providing support and encouragement for advisors to make conference proposals and presentations.
+This group is responsible for providing support and encouragement for advisors to make conference proposals and presentations.
 Working with Advisor Conference planners and other subcommittees, members will develop strategies and activities to encourage conference participation, presentation, and leadership.
 Through their work, this group will also identify roadblocks to conference participation and presentations and work with the Steering Committee and OAD Director/Chair to address those roadblocks.

 Scope of Work: The full scope of work is being developed with the committee; however, currently for the Spring 2019 term, monthly meetings with approximately one to two hours of other work per month concentrated at intervals throughout the year is the expectation for working with this committee.